Prudent Lenders’ approach to government guaranteed lending programs is comprehensive and systematic. A brief outline of services is as follows:

-In anticipation of loan closing, Prudent Lenders will coordinate loan closing for the Borrower and Lender, and facilitate loan closing requirements with closing counsel.
-The number one area where mistakes occur that result in SBA repairs or denials of the SBA Guaranty is in the documentation requirements within closing process.
-The Prudent Lenders Process helps to ensure SBA compliance in addressing last minute changes to loan documents, settlement sheets and use of proceeds all of which may change at the closing table.
-Documentation of use of proceeds, elimination of post closing tasks and proper verification equity injection are all areas where there is risk in maintaining the SBA Guaranty.
+In anticipation of loan closing, Prudent Lenders will coordinate a loan closing for the borrower and lender and facilitate loan closing requirements with the closing counsel.
+The primary area where mistakes occur that result in SBA repairs or denials of the SBA guaranty is in the documentation requirements within closing process.
+The Prudent Lenders process helps to ensure SBA compliance in addressing last minute changes to loan documents, settlement sheets and use of proceeds all of which may change at the closing table.
+Documentation of use of proceeds, elimination of post closing tasks and proper verification equity injection are all areas where there is risk in maintaining the SBA guaranty.
 Subject to SBA regulations, fees for loan documentation may be passed on to the borrower.

 Post-Closing Loan Review & Compliance

-In anticipation of loan closing, Prudent Lenders will facilitate a post closing Loan and Compliance Review, correlated to the SBA Guaranty documents, for the Lender’s consideration.
+In anticipation of loan closing, Prudent Lenders will facilitate a post closing Loan and Compliance Review, correlated with the SBA guaranty documents, for the lender’s consideration.
 As part of the Prudent Lenders process, all aspects of loan review and compliance surrounding the SBA government guaranteed loan programs will be performed.

-As required by Lender, Prudent Lenders shall provide general training to Lender and Lender’s staff on general SBA lending requirements, compliance issues and trends.
-Such training will be scheduled as needed between the Prudent Lenders and Lender and may be provided in either a formal or informal format as may be agreed between the parties.
-Prudent Lenders will offer NAGGL trade organization training locally for the Lender at an additional cost.
+As required by lender, Prudent Lenders shall provide general training to lender and lender’s staff on general SBA lending requirements, compliance issues and trends.
+Such training will be scheduled as needed between the Prudent Lenders and lender and may be given in either a formal or informal format as agreed upon between the parties.
+Prudent Lenders will offer NAGGL trade organization training locally for the lender at an additional cost.

 Secondary Market Sale (optional)

-Should the Lender desire to sell the guaranteed portion into the secondary market, Prudent Lenders will solicit updated secondary market bids for the sale of the guaranteed portion of the loan, and prepare a final Yield Analysis, summarizing Lender’s anticipated earnings.
-Prior to loan closing, Prudent Lenders will coordinate the secondary market sale documents with the pool assembler and Lender.
+Should the lender desire to sell the guaranteed portion into the secondary market, Prudent Lenders will solicit updated secondary market bids for the sale of the guaranteed portion of the loan, and prepare a final Yield Analysis, summarizing the lender’s anticipated earnings.
+Prior to loan closing, Prudent Lenders will coordinate the secondary market sale documents with the pool assembler and lender.

-After closing, three files will be setup for each SBA loan.
+After closing, three files will be established for each SBA loan.

-- Credit File: this reflects the Lender’s rationale for making the loan to the borrower based upon the Lenders Credit Policy and the SBA Standard Operating Procedures at the time of approval.
-This file, once compiled is then scanned, sealed and filed at the Lender and Prudent Lender locations.
+- Credit File: this reflects the lender’s rationale for making the loan to the borrower based upon the lenders credit policy and the SBA Standard Operating Procedures at the time of approval.
+The file is to be scanned, sealed and filed at the lender and Prudent Lender locations.

 Prudent Lenders will scan the servicing files and maintain shadow files at the Prudent Lenders offices.